 Although the military provides a lot of the clothing and equipment that your service member needs, they can’t provide all of it.
 I can’t even imagine how many tan tee shirts, running shoes, and combat boots that we have purchased.
 And those things add up over time, making it difficult for many families to provide the items that are needed.
 It would be different if these were just things that they wanted.
 These are things that can make a very difficult job just a little bit easier.

 Luckily, there are many retail stores that help ease that burden by providing discounts for service members.
 Stores such as Under Armor, Oakley, and Cabela’s often have the clothing and shoes that are necessary in order for them to do their job, and the discounts help significantly with the more expensive items.
-Last week Kyle had to purchase ballistic eyewear for the shooting range, and Oakley is the only place near us where he could try them on and make sure they will work best.
-I knew he needed them to protect his eyes, but at $250, it’s a bit hard to swallow.
-But Oakley provided a 20% discount which saved us a good portion of money!
-It may not seem significant, but if you add it all up at the end of the month it really does make a huge difference.
+You can find a list of discounts here.

 What are some benefits that have greatly helped your family?